joel-quek/Lazy-Student-GUI/README.md

 ## The Output
 The parent folder will containt three files
-1. Video File (convert to MP$ by adding a ".mp4" in the filename)
+1. Video File (convert to MP4 by adding a ".mp4" in the filename)
 2. A Transcription File
 3. A Summary File